gurusharanofficial/Pulse-Code-Modulation/README.md

 # Aim

-Write a simple Python program for the modulation and demodulation of PCM,DM.
+Write a simple Python program for the modulation and demodulation of PCM.

 # Tools required